top of page

 Diversity and Inclusion Policy:

-I strive for my studio to be inclusive and welcoming to ALL students.
+I strive for my studio to be inclusive and welcoming to all students.
 Bullying or hurtful actions of any kind will not be tolerated and may result in further discussion/action.
-Thank you for being understanding and contributing to a healthy and inclusive learning environment.
+Thank you for understanding and contributing to a healthy and inclusive learning environment.

 Practicing: